 Apr 29, 2016|

-Where is Mato Grosso plateau located?
+Where is the Mato Grosso Jungle?
 Almost all the Brazilian airports offer daily flights to Cuiabá, specifically in Rio de Janeiro and São Paulo.
 Flights from Rio and São Paulo are about 1.5-hours making these cities the perfect starting points for your Brazilian trip of a lifetime.